alicerunsonfedora/fedigardens/README.md

 Clone the repository via `git clone`, then open the Shout.xcodeproj file in the root directory.

-- To build for iOS/iPadOS, set the scheme to **Capstone (iOS)**.
-- To build for macOS, set the scheme to **Capstone (macOS)**.

 > :information_source: To prevent collisions with the normal app available
 > in the App Store and/or TestFlight, it is recommended that you change
-> the URL scheme from `shout://` to your own URL scheme.
+> the URL scheme from `gardens://` to your own URL scheme.
 Change this in
 > the URL Types section of each target, then change line 40 in
-> Shout.swift to match:
+> Gardens.swift to match:
 >
 > ```swift
 > 37 .onAppear {
 > 38    // Set the app's URL prefix to match our URL scheme.
-This should prevent Codename Shout from
+This should prevent Gardens from
 > 39    // intercepting URLs designed to go to Hyperspace Starlight.
 > 40    Chica.shared.setRequestPrefix(to: "<your-url-prefix-here>")
 > 41 }
 > ```

-Press the Run button in the toolbar or go to **Product > Run** in the menu bar to run the project in the iOS Simulator or your Mac.
+Press the Run button in the toolbar or go to **Product > Run** in the menu bar to run the project in the iOS Simulator.

 ### Archiving the Project
-To archive the project, change the device target to one of the following:

-- For iOS/iPadOS: _Any iOS Device (arm64)_
+To archive the project, change the device target to _Any iOS Device (arm64)_.
-- For macOS: _Any Mac (Apple Silicon, Intel)_

 Then go to **Product > Archive** to create an archive of the app that can be distributed through TestFlight or the App Store.